eellpp/pubScratchpad/Coaching/How_to_become_a_writer_or_anything_else.md

+Two steps into achieving any life goals.
+Whether its becoming writer, business, reducing weight etc. Anything that looks daunting to achieve with current life.

+Eg: To become a writer

-step 1) Reserve a block of time each day to write
+**step 1)** Reserve a block of time each day to write

-step 2) Write during that scheduled block of time
+**step 2)** Do nothing but just write during that scheduled block of time
 - if you are feeling good , relaxed then write with that
 - if you are feeling angry annoyed etc then write with that
 - if you are feeling confused, distracted, depressed then write with that